Skip to main content

 POST and PUT methods typically need a body.
 By default, the input parameters are used to create a 'flat' JSON structure (meaning that each input parameter is one field in the JSON body that gets constructed automatically).
 The Body location can be used to have a nested JSON structure.
 When a more complex body is needed for executing the operation, a custom body template resource can be used.
 This is a Spring resource reference (e.g., classpath:/com/flowable/serviceregistry/engine/template/custom-template.ftl) to a Freemarker template that is processed when the body gets constructed.
 All the input parameters are available in the template.

-Such a template could looks as follows:
+Such a template could look as follows:

 <#ftl output_format="JSON">